Straw-Hat-Hacks/ai-transparency-stamp/guidelines.md

 Transparent attribution builds trust, encourages ethical AI use, and helps signal the value of human creativity in a world of automation.

 If you're unsure which label to use, lean toward disclosure.
-The goal is not perfection — it's honesty.
+The goal is not perfection, it's honesty.

 ---